Cat Info

 Diagnosis of Cat Flu

 Diagnosis is made by your vet.
-He will make this diagnosis based on symptoms and can have the diagnosis confirmed by taking a swab from your cat's throat and sending it to the laboratory for testing.
+Your vet will make this diagnosis based on symptoms and can have the diagnosis confirmed by taking a swab from your cat’s throat and sending it to the laboratory for testing.

 Treatment of Cat Flu